shernandezp/TrackHub/README.en.md

 ## Upcoming Features:

+- **Alamrs Report**: Include a method in the Router component to retrieve standard alarms.

 - **Additional Operator Integration**: Expanding the capability to integrate more operators or monitoring service providers.

-- **Routing REST API**: Provide REST endpoints for the Routing API to streamline system integration with third-party services.

 ## License